What career would suit me?

 Getting fully involved in campus life and all it has to offer, helps you to grow and develop new skills which increase your employability and readiness for the professional world of work.
 The experiences you gain can help to guide your future career.

 Make friends, develop and build networks

-It is important to develop networks while you are in University.
+It is important to develop networks while you are in University getting involved in clubs, sociieties and campus initiatives.
 From your network, you can gain understanding of different career sectors, be afoot of upcoming opportunities and develop the social skills you will need to successfully launch your career.
-Your network and involvement in clubs, societies and campus initiative such as UCC Works and Blackstone Launchpad.

 - Join at least one club or society, and get involved in their activities